-- we also have the option to abbreviate the entry from the previous example - there is a version of the if statement in the if elif else structure - if the compiler evaluates one of the conditions as fulfilled, the following elif branches are no longer evaluated and it continues execution after the if block
+- we also have the option to abbreviate the entry from the previous example - there is a version of the if statement in the if elif else structure - if the compiler evaluates one of the conditions as fulfilled, the following elif branches are no longer evaluated and it continues execution after the if block else:

 '''

 if condition1:

 block of commands

 elif condition2:

 block of commands

 elif ...

 elif ...

-elif ...

-elif ...

-else:

-block of commands

 '''